-159. He builds the Tower of London.-We have seen that he gave London a charter; but overlooking the place in which that charter was kept, he built the Tower of London to hold the turbulent city in wholesome restraint.
-That tower, as fortress, palace, and prison, stands as the dark background of most of the great events in English history.
-It was the forerunner, so to speak, of the multitude of castles which soon after rose on the banks of every river, and on the summit of every rocky height from the west hill of Hastings to the peak of Derbyshire, and from the banks of the Thames to those of the Tweed.
-Side by side with these strongholds there also rose an almost equal number of monasteries, churches and cathedrals.
+159. He builds the Tower of London. - We have seen that he gave London a charter (§ 154); but overlooking the place in which that charter was kept, he built the Tower of London to hold the turbulent city in wholesome restraint.
+That Tower, as fortress, palace, and prison, stands as the dark background of most of the great events in English history.

+It was the forerunner, so to speak, of a multitude of castles.
+They soon after rose on the banks of every river, and on the summit of every rocky height, from the west hill of Hastings to the peak of Derbyshire, and from the banks of the Thames to those of the Tweed.
+Side by side with these strongholds there also rose an almost equal number of monasteries, churches, and cathedrals.

-Hand in hand with the progress of conquest, the confiscation of land went on.
-William had seized the estates of Harold and all the chief men associated with him, to grant them to his followers.
-In this way, Bishop Odo, Fitz-Osbern, and Roger of Montgomery became possessed of immense estates in various parts of England.
-Other grants were made by him, until by the close of his reign, no great landholder was left among the English, with the excepcountrymen, continued to defy the power of the conqueror.
-"Had there been three more men like him in the island," said one of William's own men, "the Normans would never have entered it."
-But as there were not three more such, the conquest was at length completed.
+160. William confiscates the Land; Classes of Society. - Hand in hand with the progress of conquest, the confiscation of land went on.
+William had seized the estates of Harold (§ 151) and of all the chief men associated with him, to grant them to his followers.
+In this way he gave to Bishop Odo, Fitz-Osbern, and Roger of Montgomery immense estates in various parts of England.